 Narwhals, on the other hand, are far more camera-shy and much more rare.
 Same with sperm whales and beluga whales, but we know a spot you can see beluga whales that we’ll get to in just a minute.

-The best time to go whale watching in Iceland is from April to early October, with June through August being the peak of the season.
-Humpbacks are the most popular sighting, but minke whales, blue whales, and fin whales are all likely to be living their best lives in Icelandic waters during the summer months.
+The best time to go whale watching in Iceland is from April to early October, with June through August being the season’s peak.
+Humpbacks are the most popular sighting, but minke, blue, and fin whales are likely to live their best lives in Icelandic waters during the summer months.

 There are whale-watching tours from Reykjavik, but if you really want to increase your odds, take a road trip to North Iceland.
 Located on Skjálfandi Bay, Húsavik has earned quite a reputation across Europe for being the go-to place for whale watching (and for a certain Will Ferrell, Rachel McAdams movie).
 Its frigid waters make it one of the few places that offers year-round whale-watching tours.

 If you’re traveling to Iceland’s west coast, the Snæfellsnes peninsula is a particularly scenic spot for whale watching.
-Whales, orcas, and dolphins can be seen here year-round, but especially during the winter months.
+Whales, orcas, and dolphins can be seen here year-round, especially during winter.

-This is because herring, a favorite snack for whales, likes to breed around the Breidafjordur Fjord throughout the winter.
-Orcas really love herring, so you stand a really good chance of spotting one of these danger dolphins on the Snæfellsnes peninsula during winter.
+This is because herring, a favorite whale snack, likes to breed around the Breidafjordur Fjord throughout the winter.
+Orcas love herring, so you stand a really good chance of spotting one of these danger dolphins on the Snæfellsnes peninsula during winter.